 The Consent Exclusions list options are customisable by your organisation.
 The level of 'Client Consent' and 'Consent Exclusions' are available search criteria in a Client Search.

 Any relevant documents which have been uploaded to the Documents tab of a Client record may be linked here for easy access as required.

 The Client Consent article (linked below) provides a more comprehensive overview of this functionality.

 Much of the information in the 'Administration Details' section needs consideration by your organisation, to determine which fields are required for Staff to complete.

-The main areas we recommend utilising, are the Client Start Date (and End Date where appropriate) and entering the Client's NDIS Number.
+The main areas we recommend utilising is the Client Start Date (and End Date where appropriate).

 The Client Start Date reflects the date in which the Client first engaged with your organisation, and is a useful criteria to search on.
 The End Date is also important if a Client finishes up with your organisation, as it allows you to track how long Client's are actively engaged with your organisation.